wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-7.&emsp;Miracles are everyone’s right, but purification is necessary first.
+7. Miracles are everyone’s right, but purification is necessary first.

 ---

-8.&emsp;Miracles are healing because they supply a lack; they are performed by those who temporarily have more for those who temporarily have less.
+8. Miracles are healing because they supply a lack; they are performed by those who temporarily have more for those who temporarily have less.

 ::: details Expanded
 Miracles are healing because they [miracles] supply a lack; they [miracles] are performed by those who temporarily have more for those who temporarily have less.